innofactororg/bicep-action/.azuredevops/README.md

 - **TEMPLATE_PARAMETERS**: Deployment parameter values.
 Either a path, URI, JSON string, or `<KEY=VALUE>` pairs.

 - **VERSION_ACE_TOOL**: Azure Cost Estimator version.
-The version to use for cost estimation.
-See versions at <https://github.com/TheCloudTheory/arm-estimator/releases>
+If empty, cost estimator will be skipped.
+See versions at <https://github.com/TheCloudTheory/arm-estimator/releases>.

 - **WORKFLOW_VERSION**: The version of the bicep-action scripts to use.
 See <https://github.com/innofactororg/bicep-action/tags>.